Error-331/code_tests/docs/bible/links.md

 Fresh Portion - September 24 (No matter how desperate it feels, God's got you);

+Inside Out - September 25 (Allow holy spirit to move in power and follow through on his work by partnering with Christ's commands);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;